 It is formulated for heavy-duty use and not human consumption and is produced in the USA with domestic ingredients.

-• UNMATCHED PURITY AND CONSISTENCY: Experience the difference with our Calyptus 75% vinegar concentrate solution, crafted with the highest purity ingredients.
-Our concentrated vinegar quart solution consistently delivers the same smell, color, and results - every time.
-Shouldn't that be a given?
+- UNMATCHED PURITY AND CONSISTENCY: Experience the difference with our Calyptus 80% vinegar concentrate solution, crafted with Virgin Acetic Acid and DI Type II H20.
+Our concentrated vinegar gallon solution consistently delivers the same smell, color, and results - every time.

-• NATURE'S POWER - AT YOUR COMMAND: Dilute up to 1:14 with water or use at full strength.
-One quart of Calyptus 75% pure concentrated vinegar delivers the equivalent power of fifteen quarts of standard vinegar.
-For those who know what they demand!
+- POWER AT YOUR COMMAND: Dilute 1:20 with water.
+One quart of Calyptus 80% pure concentrated vinegar delivers the equivalent power of 5 gallons of standard 4% vinegar, when fully diluted.

-• SOURCED AND MADE IN THE USA: We take great pride in sourcing and manufacturing our ultra-powerful vinegar concentrate domestically, using high-purity ingredients, that are never imported, so you receive exactly what you think you are ordering, the first time.
+- SOURCED AND MADE IN THE USA: We take great pride in sourcing and manufacturing our ultra-powerful vinegar concentrate domestically, using high-integrity ingredients, that are never imported.
+Made in an ISO 9001 Certified US Facility.

 It is important to understand the difference between the cooking vinegar stashed in your kitchen closet and vinegar used for gardening purposes.